COVID-19 UPDATE for The Thrive Network

 - Cleaning and disinfecting in accordance with guidance from Safe Work Australia and public health authority.

-- Posters on hand washing are prominent in the space and hand washing facilities are available in the bathrooms.
+- Posters on hand washing are prominent in the space and hand washing facilities are available in the bathrooms and kitchen areas.

 - Signage promoting safe social distancing is displayed throughout the Space.

-- Clinical grade hand sanitiser is provided at all entry points to the space (out of reach of children).
-The location of hand sanitisers will form part of our induction procedure moving forward.
+- Clinical grade hand sanitiser is provided at all entry points to the space (out of reach of children) and in all meeting rooms and kitchens, along with disinfectant sprays and wipes.
+The location of sanitisers and sprays will form part of our induction procedure moving forward.

 - Frequently touched surfaces belonging to the Organisation (including counters, handrails, doors, phones, keyboards and EFTPOS facilities) are regularly cleaned.